UPPMAX/HPC-python/docs/index.rst

 Welcome to Python-at-UPPMAX's documentation!
 ============================================

-Here you will find the content of the introduction to python packages at UPPMAX.
+Here you will find the content of the workshop Introduction to python packages at UPPMAX.

+.. admonition:: Content

+    - 1+1 hour interactive introduction on how to run and install additional Python packages on the UPPMAX resources

+    - 2nd hour: bring your particular software request for discussion with the UPPMAX application experts.

 .. toctree::
    :maxdepth: 2